 We are very grateful to each of these volunteers for giving of their time and efforts in order to make our village as attractive as possible.
 We can always accept further offers of help, particularly with litter picking and watering of plants, if only to make the duties of existing helpers come round a little less frequently.

 From March to July last year we have been working in the historic All Saints churchyard, under the direction of the Churchwarden Derek Hyatt.

 The group has levelled some sunken graves, cleared the area around the ashes stones, cleared the entrance to the church, painted the enbtrance gate, cut the hedge and is shortly to erect a fence to provide an area out of sight behind which visitors to the churchyard can place dead flowers and other debris from the graves.

 This beautiful churchyard, the centre of West Parley's long history and such a serene and secluded place, is now looking very trim.
 All the gravestones are now clear of overgrowth and the approaches to the church are now neat and tidy.

 All this gets no pay!
 But a lot of fresh air, exercise, company, and the feeling that one is doing something for the community.
 And every Christmas we all have a festive get together at St Marks Church Hall.
-The indefatigable organiser of all this volunteer work is Alan Macdonald (01202 571349).
-We is fortunate to have Alan - a former Head at a local school - as our volunteer leader working on West Parley's appearance.
+The organiser of all this volunteer work is now John Dinsdale 01202 872974, but huge thanks must go to Pat Couper and Alan MacDonald for all their past efforts in organising the volunteers.